About the program

 The program is limited to students pursuing terminal degrees in the College of Arts and Sciences.

-In order to be eligible for nomination, a prospective student must first have been accepted into the program to which they have applied, offered the standard departmental assistantship for all four academic years, and accepted the offer.
+In order to be eligible for nomination, a prospective student must first have been accepted by the program they applied to and would be supported by the standard departmental assistantship for all four academic years.
+Departments/units are encouraged to submit nominees who merit enhancement fellowships based upon both the academic excellence as well as the diversity of backgrounds* they bring to a department's entering graduate student cohort.
 Students must be enrolled full-time (minimum 6 hours/semester) to be eligible for the additional compensation.
-Graduate directors will verify enrollment each semester and promptly notify the appropriate associate dean if a student is no longer in good standing, does not meet the minimum enrollment requirement, or has left the degree program early.
+Graduate Directors will verify enrollment each semester and promptly notify the appropriate Associate Dean if a student is no longer in good standing, does not meet the minimum enrollment requirement, or has left the degree program early.

 There are three independent nomination deadlines selected to help CAS graduate programs recruit top doctoral and MFA students both early and later in the admissions process.
 Full and fair consideration will be given to each nominee, regardless of nomination period.